leearaneta/online-delivery-front/notes.md

 Front-End

-1. restaurants selection page
+1. category to restaurant page
-	a.break it up into categories
-	b.on category select, restaurants populate
-	c.if results return > 30 restaurants, keep prompting for more filters
+	a. if results return > 30 restaurants, keep prompting for more filters

 2. restaurant individual page/menu
-   a. menu categories on top
-   b. menu items populate on click of category
-   c. featured items on load
+   a. seed DB with featured items to show on load

+3. severe styling

+4. user sign in/up on checkout

+5. checkout

+6. search that can autosuggest results based on the query
+	a. search on menu
+	b. search for restaurant

 Back-End
-0. modify category set up for restaurant/menu
 1. build database with real data
 2. set up authentication